paps/dotfiles/README.md

 **For the current user:** Optional startup script `~/.paps/scripts/local.sh` (ignored by git, executed by `~/.paps/openbox/autostart.sh` on session start).
 Don't forget to `chmod +x` when creating this file.

-**As root:** Edit `~/.paps/scripts/root-boot.sh` as needed, then run `sudo contrab -e` and add this line `@reboot sleep 5 && /home/paps/.paps/scripts/root-boot.sh` (a sleep is added as a cheap workaround to wait for most things to be ready, daemons to be loaded, etc).
+**As root:** Edit `~/.paps/scripts/root-boot.sh` as needed, then run `sudo contrab -e` and add this line `@reboot sleep 5 && /home/paps/.paps/scripts/root-boot.sh` (assuming `paps` is the current user) (a sleep is added as a cheap workaround to wait for most things to be ready, daemons to be loaded, etc).

 ### Screensaving